francisguchie/crowdFunder/README.md

 # crowdFunder
-A crowdfunding website, using Ethereum and smart contracts.
+A website for funding different listed campaigns while fixing the fundamental issue of accountability using the consensus protocol.